PsrSigSim/PsrSigSim/docs/tutorial_1.rst

 The Signal
 ----------

-The first thing we need to do so simulate our pulsar is to initialize our signal.
-Once this is done, we’ll come back to it later.
+The first thing we need to do in order to simulate a pulsar is to initialize our signal.
 This will be done for a filterbank-style signal class.
-This type of signal needs some values first though.
-It needs to how many frequency channels the signal should be recorded with, what the bandwidth of the signal is, what the center frequency of the signal is, and how quickly it should record the data, or the sampling rate.
+This type of signal needs parameters first though.
+One needs to enter the number of frequency channels the signal should be recorded with, what the bandwidth of the signal is, what the center frequency of the signal is, and how quickly it should record the data, or the sampling rate.
 To make single pulses, we also need to set the ‘fold’ flag to False (the default is True).

 For this example, we will simulate single pulses from a 350 MHz observation from the Green Bank Telescope.